-Noteworthy capital asset purchases or projects that took place in fiscal year 2018 were as follows:
+Noteworthy capital asset purchases or projects that took place in fiscal year 2019 were as follows:

-- The District completed construction and opened Station 26 located on East Bonita Beach Road.
-This included hiring new employees. - The District started construction on the rebuild of Station 23 located on South Tamiami Trail. - The District purchased replaced various items of equipment such as: - Updated computers and software, - ° Replaced bunker gear for suppression employees, - Replaced staff vehicles. - Prepayment to replaced Engine 23.
+- The District completed construction on the rebuild of Station 23 located on South Tamiami Trail. - The District purchased replaced various items of equipment such as: - ° Replaced bunker gear for suppression employees, - ° Purchased a new 26 foot Catamaran Boat, and new equipment for the boat, - ° Took delivery of Engine 23.

-Additional information on the District's capital assets can be found in Note D on pages 34 and 35.
+Additional information on the District's capital assets can be found in Note D on pages 29 and 30.